 On the wall of McClean’s office hang the famous picture ‘Raising the Flag on Iwo Jima’, autographed by Joe Rosenthal.
 Of the six soldiers hoisting the flag, three died on the island, the other three returned home and became famous.
 Robert was there and could have been one of those six men.
 But fate didn’t give him that chance.

 In 2008, Robert McClean passed away.
 He lived a remarkable life and made an invaluable contribution to the movement of retro-bike enthusiasts.
 But he never forgot about the war.
-As a tribute to the courage of the former enemy, next to the famous image on the wall of McClean’s office, there were a Japanese battle flag and the Order of the Rising Sun.
+As a tribute to the courage of the former enemy, next to the famous image on the wall of McClean’s office, there was a Japanese battle flag and the Order of the Rising Sun.

 |Manufacturer||Indian Motorcycle Co., Springfield, Massachusetts, United States|